 A favorite activity of many Singapore residents visiting Johor Bahru is to go for massage.
 While there are several massage parlors around town, only a few are worth their salt.
 One I could recommend is Thai Imperial (201 Jalan Dato Sulaiman, +607 333 1355) which stays true to authentic Thai treatments.
 The therapists are mostly from Thailand and they offer soothing massages like aromatherapy, traditional Thai massage and foot massage.
 Expect to pay around MYR 100 for a one hour massage.
 They also serve complimentary red ruby dessert at the end of the treatment.
 Multiple locations of Thai Imperial can be found in town but I suggest going to the outlet near KSL Mall.

 Getting to Johor Bahru From Singapore

 There are a couple of ways to get to Johor Bahru if you are coming from Singapore.
 Here are the options, excluding having a private car:

-My preferred way of getting around Johor Bahru and the surrounding towns like Nusajaya is by a ride-sharing app like Grab.
+My preferred way of getting around Johor Bahru and the surrounding towns like Iskandar Puteri (Nusajaya) is by a ride-sharing app like Grab.
 Fares in Malaysia are relatively inexpensive and you don’t have to worry about parking.